What Do Tire Builder Do?

 - Rub cement sticks on drum edges to provide adhesive surfaces for plies.

-Things a Tire Builder Should Know How to Do
+What a Tire Builder Should Know

 Tire Builders state the following job skills are important in their day-to-day work.